dingusdev/dingusppc/zdocs/misc.md

 The SWIM 3 (Sanders-Wozniak integrated machine 3) is the floppy drive disk controller.
 As can be inferred by the name, the SWIM III chip is the improvement of a combination of floppy disk driver designs by Steve Wozniak (who worked on his own floppy drive controller for early Apple computers) and Wendell B. Sander (who worked on an MFM-compatible IBM floppy drive controller).

 The SWIM chip is resided on the logic board physically and is located at IOBase + 0x15000 in the device tree.
 It sits between the I/O controller and the floppy disk connector.
 Its function is to translate the I/O commands to specialized signals to drive the floppy disk drive, i.e. disk spinning speed, head position, phase sync, etc.

+Unlike its predecessor, it allowed some DMA capability.

 The floppy drives themselves were provided by Sony.